The Best Donuts In Chicago guide image

 You can’t tell, but the donut pictured above is gigantic.
 Dat Donut in Chatham specializes in Texas-style donuts, which are about 10 inches in diameter and can be shared by two to three people.
 While we love their cartoonishly large donuts, another great option is their reasonably-sized strawberry.
 It’s not too sweet, and the flavor of the fruit really comes through.

 If donut shops had coaching trees, then Old Fashioned Donuts would be Bill Parcells.
-This Roseland spot has been around for over 40 years, and people who have worked here (like the owners of D&D’s for example) have gone on to open their own successful donut shops.
+This Roseland spot has been around for 50 years, and people who have worked here (like the owners of D&D’s for example) have gone on to open their own successful donut shops.
 This place started the giant donut trend, but if you’re looking for a regulation-sized donut, their yeasted glazed is fantastic.

 Webers has been around for a long time (since 1930 to be exact).
 And if you’ve ever eaten those tiny pre-packaged glazed donuts at the gas station, this South Side shop is for you.
 Specifically their chocolate-covered cake donut.
 The chocolate icing has a rich cocoa flavor and isn’t too sweet.
 Plus, it covers the donut with the right amount of thickness to complement (not overshadow) the flavor of the cake.